JuliaCommunity/invite/README.md

-# invite
+# invite to Julia Community

-Repo to invite people to the Julia Community Org from Julia Academy using GitHub.jl and AirTable.jl.
+Repo to invite people to the Julia Community Org from Julia Academy using GitHub.jl and Airtable.jl.